Add

 Reusable styles / classes Yes Yes Similar CSS logic

-Animations / interactions Yes, very advanced Yes, improving rapidly Webflow more mature
+Animations / interactions Yes, very advanced Yes, improving fast Webflow is more mature

-Built-in forms Yes Yes Webstudio more often relies on integrations
+Built-in forms Yes Yes Webstudio more often depends on integrations

-Dynamic content management Yes (CMS) Yes (CMS / headless) Webflow more plug-and-play
+Dynamic content management Yes (CMS) Yes (CMS / headless) Webflow is more plug and play

-Third-party integrations (scripts, embeds) Yes Yes Great flexibility in both
+Third-party integrations (scripts, embeds) Yes Yes Great freedom in both

-Collaboration / project sharing Yes Yes Varying levels of granularity
+Collaboration / project sharing Yes Yes Different levels of granularity

 Visual construction of responsive websites

-Both use a visual builder based on blocks, with multi-breakpoint management.
+Both use a block-based visual builder, with multi-breakpoint management.

 • Drag & drop, DOM hierarchy, CSS classes.